 File hash rules use a system-computed cryptographic hash of the identified file.
 For files that are not digitally signed, file hash rules are more secure than path rules.

-Keep hash rules to a minimum – Rule must be updated each time that a new version of the file is released.
+Keep hash rules to a minimum – The rule must be updated each time that a new version of the file is released.

-- Click Browse Folders and select the path for the apps that you want allow or deny access.
-For this example, using “C:\Program Files”.
+- Click Browse Folders and select the path for the apps that you want to allow or deny access.
+For this example, use “C:\Program Files”.

 Note – If you want to block the application installation then you need to provide the executable files by Browse Files…